Congress of Roman Frontier Studies: 21. 2009 Newcastle, UK

-The 21st Congress was held in Newcastle upon Tyne from 16–26 August 2009.
-Many of the delegates first attended the 13th Pilgrimage of Hadrian's Wall from 8–14 August.
+The 21st Congress was held in Newcastle upon Tyne from 16 to 26 August 2009.
+Many of the delegates first attended the 13th Pilgrimage of Hadrian's Wall from 8 to 14 August.

 A pre-Congress excursion to York took place on 16 August - this was attended by Brenda Swinbank (Heywood) who had also attended the 1949 Congress.
 Visits during the Congress included Binchester, Piercebridge, Whitley Castle, Malton, North Yorkshire, the late Roman coastal 'signal station' at Scarborough Castle, the Roman camps at Cawthorn, Hardknott Roman Fort, Habitancum (Risingham), Bremenium (High Rochester), Segedunum (Wallsend) and Arbeia (South Shields).
 Delegates also visited the Great North Museum.
-There were two parallel post-Congress excursions from 24–26 August: to Hadrian's Wall and to Roman Scotland.
+There were two parallel post-Congress excursions from 24 to 26 August: to Hadrian's Wall and to Roman Scotland.
 The Hadrian's Wall excursion visited Coria (Corbridge), Cilurnum (Chesters) and Chesters Bridge, Carrawburgh, Housesteads Roman Fort, Vindolanda, Birdoswald, Tullie House Museum and Art Gallery, Bowness-on-Solway and various stretches of Hadrian's Wall and the Stanegate.
 Sites visited on the Roman Scotland excursion included Trimontium (Newstead), sites on the Antonine Wall including Watling Lodge, Rough Castle Fort, Seabegs Wood, Bar Hill, Croy Hill and Bearsden Roman bath house.
 Stretches of the Gask Ridge were also visited including Ardoch Roman Fort, Kirkhill, Muir o'Fauld and Inchtuthil.

 The handbook for the Congress was Paul Bidwell and Nick Hodgson, The Roman Army in Northern England (Kendal 2009).
 N. Hodgson also compiled the handbook for the Pilgrimage of Hadrian's Wall, Hadrian's Wall 1999-2009 (Kendal 2009), and the handbook for the post-Congress tour, Roman Scotland (Newcastle 2009).

 There was a delay in publication and 105 papers were published in three languages (English, German and French) in 2017.
 In addition, one session on Presenting the Roman Frontiers was published separately.

 22. 2012 Ruse, Bulgaria

 The 22nd Congress took place in Ruse, Bulgaria from 6–11 September 2012.
 During the Congress, delegates visited a number of sites on the frontier in Bulgaria, including Transmariska, Durostorum (Silistra), Sexaginta Prista (Ruse, Bulgaria), Dimum Roman fort and Novae.

 The pre-congress excursion ran from 3–5 September 2012.
-Sites visited included the late Antique and medieval site of Cherven (fortress), Nicopolis ad Istrum, Veliko Tarnovo and the fortress of Tsarevets and Archaeological Museum, Sostrus, Oescus, Pleven and the Historical Museum, Pleven Panorama and Storgosia.
+Sites visited included the late antique and medieval site of Cherven (fortress), Nicopolis ad Istrum, Veliko Tarnovo and the fortress of Tsarevets and Archaeological Museum, Sostrus, Oescus, Pleven and the Historical Museum, Pleven Panorama and Storgosia.

 There were two post-congress excursions.
-The first, on 12–14 September, visited Abritus and Razgrad, Madara Rider, Shumen fortress and Historicl Museum, Kaliakra, Balchik, Varna and its Archaeological Museum and Roman Baths.
+The first, on 12–14 September, visited Abritus and Razgrad, Madara Rider, Shumen fortress and Historical Museum, Kaliakra, Balchik, Varna and its Archaeological Museum and Roman Baths.
 The second was a one-day excursion on 15 September to the Tropaeum Traiani in Adamclisi, Romania.

 L. Vagalinski, N. Sharabkov and S. Torbatov (eds) prepared a special book on the Lower Danube: The Lower Danube Roman Limes (1st-6th C. AD) (Sofia 2012).

 119 papers in three languages (English, German and French) were published in 2015.